GoldenEye 007 (1997 video game): Rerelease

-An Xbox Live Arcade (XBLA) remaster was in development at Rare for several months in 2008.
+An Xbox Live Arcade (XBLA) remaster was in development at Rare and 4J Studios for several months in 2008.
 The remaster was set to add several new features, including online multiplayer and the ability to toggle between the original and updated graphics.
 Though it reportedly needed only two more months of development before it was finished, the remaster was cancelled because Nintendo, MGM, and Microsoft, which acquired Rare in 2002, were unable to come to a licensing agreement.
 According to Rare's Ross Bury, Mark Edmonds, and Chris Tilston, Rare began developing the remaster in late 2006, shortly after the Stamper brothers had left Rare and after the company had completed Perfect Dark Zero and Kameo.
 Microsoft had suggested that GoldenEye 007 would be appropriate for XBLA, leading Rare to start on the remaster prior to getting Nintendo's permission, believing it would not have been a problem because GoldenEye 007 was one of the most popular Nintendo 64 games.
 Rare had completed the conversion and removed most of the bugs before they learned that Nintendo had not cleared it.
 This halted development until negotiation on rights could be discussed, which ultimately fell through.
 In January 2021, a full playthrough of a prototype of the XBLA version was streamed to YouTube, showcasing improved graphics running at 60 frames per second.
 Later, a near-final playable ROM image of the XBLA game was leaked online from an unknown source.

 In January 2022, achievements for an Xbox One version of GoldenEye 007 were leaked.
 In June 2022, the same leaked achievements were seen on Xbox servers.
 VGC and Eurogamer reported that the leaked achievements suggested an official release was imminent.
-In September 2022, Nintendo and Rare announced the Nintendo 64 version would be rereleased on Xbox One and Xbox Series X/S through Xbox Game Pass, and on Nintendo Switch through the Nintendo Switch Online + Expansion Pack subscription service.
+In September 2022, Microsoft, Nintendo and Rare announced the Nintendo 64 version would be rereleased on Xbox One and Xbox Series X/S through Xbox Game Pass, and on Nintendo Switch through the Nintendo Classics service.
 The Xbox version was remastered by Code Mystics and supports 4K resolution displays, but does not include any of the enhancements from the canceled XBLA remaster.
-The Switch release is playable in both the original 4:3 aspect ratio as well as widescreen, and is the only one to feature online multiplayer, via the Nintendo Switch Online emulator's built-in online multiplayer functionality.
-Both versions were published by Rare on 27 January 2023.
+The Switch release is playable in both the original 4:3 aspect ratio as well as widescreen (the same goes with the Xbox version), and is the only one to feature online multiplayer, via the Nintendo Classics emulator's built-in online multiplayer functionality.
+The Xbox version was published by Xbox Game Studios and both versions were released on 27 January 2023.
 Players who digitally purchased Rare's 2015 Xbox One compilation Rare Replay received the game for free.